IEA’s Global Hydrogen Review 2024: Low-Emissions Hydrogen Projects Double, But Challenges Remain

 Executive director of the International Energy Agency Fatih Birol.
 (Credit: IAEA Imagebank/Flickr)

-The 's Global Review 2024 reveals a doubling of low-emissions hydrogen projects reaching final investment decision over the past year.
+The International Energy Agency's Global Hydrogen Review 2024 reveals a doubling of low-emissions hydrogen projects reaching final investment decision over the past year.
 Global electrolyser capacity that has secured investment now totals 20 GW.
 However, the sector faces challenges, including regulatory uncertainties, cost pressures, and insufficient incentives to drive consumer demand.

 China leads the global market, accounting for over 40% of new electrolyser capacity and boasting 60% of global manufacturing capacity, though deployment rates remain sluggish due to lingering uncertainties.
 While project announcements have increased, actual installed capacity and production volumes are still low, as developers await clearer government support.

 The review also highlights a gap between production and demand targets.
 Governments aim to produce up to 43 million tonnes of hydrogen annually by 2030, while demand projections only reach 11 million tonnes.
-Although some policies like contracts for difference and sustainable fuel quotas are in place to drive demand in aviation and shipping, progress remains inadequate to meet climate goals.
+Although some policies like and sustainable fuel quotas are in place to drive demand in aviation and shipping, progress remains inadequate to meet goals.

 Production costs and supply chain issues also challenge the sector.
 Electrolysers, in particular, have faced setbacks, with cost reductions reliant on technology improvements, mass manufacturing, and optimised deployment processes.
 If the global electrolyser project pipeline of 520 GW is realised, hydrogen production via electrolysis in China could become cheaper than producing it from coal by 2030.